scottsuk0306/scottsuk0306.github.io/_posts/2022-07-04-how-to-read-papers.md

 tags: [paper, fundamental, Computer Science, ML, DL, Machine Learning, Deep Learning]
 ---

 Main content for this blog will be the summary of papers I read related to Computer Science.
 But before I start reading the papers, I wanted to make a guideline for myself on how to `correctly` read papers.
-So, I had watched [Andrew Ng’s Career Advice](https://www.youtube.com/watch?v=733m6qBH-jI) video and summarizing it here for myself in the future and for anyone who are just beginning to read a research paper.
+So, I had watched [Andrew Ng’s Career Advice](https://www.youtube.com/watch?v=733m6qBH-jI) video and summarized it here for myself in the future and for anyone who are just beginning to read a research paper.

 ## How to read papers on specfic field